Platform.sh User Documentation

 Source of truth Anchor to this heading

 When you add an integration, your GitHub repository is considered to be the source of truth for the project.
-Your Platform.sh project is only a mirror of that repository and you should only push commits to GitHub.
-Any changes you push to Platform.sh get overwritten by the integration when changes happen in your GitHub repository.
+Your Platform.sh project is only a mirror of that repository and you can only push commits to GitHub.

 To clone your code, follow these steps: